How to Create a Smart Home – What You Need to Know About Smart Home Technology

 Digital thermostats work alongside smart phones, watches and tablets, allowing you to manage your heating on-the-go.
 So, you can tap a button remotely to stop the heating from coming on when you’ve not come home as planned, or turn it off if you’ve left the house and realised you left the boiler going.
 You can also manage individual radiators and choose to zone temperatures, without having to go round every room and check the various thermostats.

 Smart home heating controls can go even further than this, adjusting themselves as they learn about your household routine or checking in with the weather forecast.
 “Our Wave controller works intelligently with your boiler to only fire up at the power needed to reach the right temperature,” says Martyn Bridges from Worcester Bosch.
 “Features like this allow you to avoid wasting energy, and in turn help to cut your bills.”
+You’ll also be able to fully understand your household energy consumption, and adjust any unwanted habits accordingly.

 The ErP (Energy Related Products) directive is an EU regulation designed to boost the performance of heating and hot water products, under which controls are rated into eight categories.
 Simple on/off thermostats start at class 1 and technology goes up to multi zone controllers categorised under class 8.